cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 by the presentation and delivery layer.

 It is reasonable for there to be scenarios where the presentation and delivery layer intends to change the state of the bounded context via a command, but does not need to wait for the result of that change.
-Our command bus implementation allows this to be signalled by exposing a `queue()` method on the command bus.
-This allows the outside world to signal a desire to alter the state of the domain asynchronously.
+We provide a _command queuer_ implementation that allows commands to be dispatched in a non-blocking way, allowing the outside world to alter the state of the domain asynchronously.

+See the [Commands chapter](./commands.md#command-queuer) for details on how to define a command queuer port and implementation.

 ### Example